Ralph and Goldy Lewis Hall 230

 Energy and environmental economics, public policy, natural hazards and terrorism, regional science, applied general equilibrium modeling

-Adam Rose is a Research Professor in the USC Sol Price School of Public Policy, and Coordinator for Economics at USC’s Center for Risk and Economic Analysis of Terrorism Events (CREATE).
+Adam Rose is a Research Professor in the USC Sol Price School of Public Policy.

 Much of Professor Rose’s research is on the economics of natural and man-made hazards.
 He currently serves as an advisor on disaster resilience to the United Nations Development Progamme.
 He is currently working on DHS-sponsored studies on economic consequence analysis of radiological and biological threats, and on the economic impacts of U.S Customs and Border Protection institutions and policies.
 He recently completed studies sponsored by NSF and DHS analyzing the economic consequences of behavioral reactions to terrorism.
 He has served on a National Research Council panel on Earthquake Resilience, was the lead researcher on the Multi-Hazard Mitigation Council report to the U.S. Congress on the net benefits of FEMA hazard mitigation grants, and coordinated 8 studies to arrive at a definitive estimate of the economic consequences of 9/11.
 A major focus of his research has been on resilience to natural disasters and terrorism at the levels of the individual business, market, and regional economy.